 Contact Nico at nico@21st-Amendment.com

 Shaun is the Co-Founder/Brewmaster and the heart and soul of the 21st Amendment Brewery.
 Shaun started his meager brewing beginnings at the great Triple Rock Brewery in Berkeley, CA. He then brewed at Steelhead Brewery and 20 Tank Brewery, both located then in San Francisco.
 Shaun likes to talk and talk about beer.
 Shaun jumped around before finding beer.
 Prior to brewing Shaun was a photojournalist for a local weekly in Los Angeles shooting political and music photographs.
-He was once offered a position in the kitchen at Chez Panisse in Berkeley, California, has worked as a producer for Cable News Network and a corporate law clerk at a large New York law firm in Los Angeles.
+He was once offered a position in the kitchen at Chez Panisse in Berkeley, has worked as a producer for Cable News Network and a corporate law clerk at a large New York law firm in Los Angeles.
 Back then he was in the process of going through the hoops and hurdles of applying to either business school or law school when he jumped ship, traded in his three piece suits for boots and was saved by beer!
 Hallelujah.
 He enjoys being a father to his great son, loves to travel, does a lot of that, along with cooking.
 He misses his brewhouse dog Hendrik, but loves his cat Oliver and the new dog Snickers.
 Shaun graduated from the University of California, Los Angeles with a liberal arts degree but don’t hold that against him.
 Don’t be shy he doesn’t bite.

 Contact Shaun at email@example.com